Josh Shapiro: 2022 candidacy

-Shapiro said that as governor he would protect abortion access in Pennsylvania and veto any bill the state legislature passes that restricts or outlaws abortion.

 Before running for governor, Shapiro had supported capital punishment for what he called "heinous crimes".
 During his campaign, he announced that he now favored abolishing the death penalty in Pennsylvania, a reversal of his previous position.
 Shapiro was asked in a 2022 interview with Pennsylvania Capital-Star why his position changed, to which he responded:

 [The] question is a fair one ...
 When I ran for [attorney general] in 2016, I said that the death penalty should be reserved for the most heinous of crimes.
 But then I got elected attorney general and I saw these cases come across my desk.
 I got closer to a system that I thought was in need of reform.
 And as attorney general I never once sought the death penalty.
 As governor, I'd be in a policymaking role, together with the Legislature ... and I thought it was important when asked to state my position unequivocally that I would sign legislation to abolish the death penalty.
 Shapiro also said he would not sign any future death warrants for prisoners on death row.

 Shapiro supports cutting Pennsylvania's nearly 10 percent corporate tax rate to 4 percent by 2025.
 He has proposed hiring 2,000 additional police officers across Pennsylvania, saying, the "more police officers we hire, the more opportunities we have for them to get out of their patrol cars, walk the beat, learn the names of the kids in the communities".
-Shapiro favors pardoning those convicted for possession of small amount of marijuana.
+Shapiro favors pardoning those convicted for possession of small amounts of marijuana.

 On efforts to mitigate COVID-19, Shapiro has broken with some in the Democratic Party and opposes mask and vaccine mandates.
 He prefers educating the public about vaccines' efficacy.
 Shapiro is also skeptical about Pennsylvania joining the Regional Greenhouse Gas Initiative, a market-based program to reduce some greenhouse gas emissions.
-He has proposed expanding Pennsylvania's clean energy portfolio for utility companies, greater electric car infrastructure and investing in clean energy research and development.
+He has proposed expanding Pennsylvania's sustainable energy portfolio for utility companies, greater electric car infrastructure and investing in sustainable energy research and development.
 Shapiro supports a Lifeline Scholarship bill, which creates education savings accounts for children in failing public schools that can be spent on approved expenses including tutoring, instructional materials and private school tuition.

-Shapiro has proposed a plan that will allow for a $250 gas tax refund per personal passenger vehicle up to four vehicles per household.
+He has proposed a plan that will allow for a $250 gas tax refund per personal passenger vehicle up to four vehicles per household.
 He proposed funding the proposal with funds from the American Rescue Plan.
-On the issue of vocational training, Shapiro has proposed increasing career and technical training in high schools, tripling state funding for apprenticeships and union skills programs, and creating a Pennsylvania office of workforce development.
-He also supports eliminating four-year degree requirements for state government jobs.
-Shapiro is a supporter of unions and has vowed to veto any "right to work" legislation.